 Feed your garden: Coffee grounds, eggshells & wood ash

 What do used coffee grounds, broken eggshells and ash from your fireplace all have in common?
-They can all feed your garden with important nutrients!
+They can all feed your garden and house plants with important nutrients!
 Plus they are all organic soil amendments, which is always an added bonus when gardening!

 Organic soil amendments

-Garden soil is the most important part of a successful garden, but it doesn't get that way on it's own.
+Good soil is the most important part of a successful growing, but it doesn't get that way on it's own.
 While it may start out as what we would call 'good' or 'bad' soil, it can be changed in many ways.

 For instance, certain vegetable plants add nitrogen to the soil while others use it up.
 Companion planting can be used to balance these additions and subtractions but sometimes you have to turn to soil amendments to fix what's wrong.

-You garden needs nutrients to support healthy growth.
+You plants need nutrients to support healthy growth.
 While there are lots of nutrients that go into healthy plants the three main nutrients are nitrogen, phosphorus and potassium.

 When certain nutrients are in short supply plants can become ill with problems like blossom end rot or magnesium deficiency.
 These can quickly destroy your harvest or stunt the growth of formerly healthy plants.